section-engineering-education/engineering-education/articles/deploying-your-android-app-to-google-play-store/index.md

 ![Message](/engineering-education/deploying-your-android-app-to-google-play-store/message.png)

 The Android App Bundle is a more recent format for Android distribution.
-It's quite different from the Android Application Package, otherwise known as the APK, which we will touch on later.
+It's quite different from the Android Application Package, otherwise known as the APK, that we will touch on later.
 I highly recommend using App Bundles because of their ability to reduce the overall size.
 With asset packs and dynamic features, apps become 35% smaller.

 The APK stores all of the app’s files and code.
 You can think of it as a zip file with its particular extension.
-However, the APK has several disadvantages, such as
+However, the APK has several disadvantages, such as:
-- Lower conversion rates
+- Lower conversion rates.
-- Slower downloads
+- Slower downloads.
-- Higher uninstalls
+- Higher uninstalls.
-- Lower update rates
+- Lower update rates.

-### Step 8 - Application details needed for Play Store
+### Step 8 - Application details needed for the Play Store
 Here is a quick checklist of all the details you need for the Play Store.

 | #   | Details                                        | Requirements |
 | --- | --------------------                           | ----------- |